A Darle 20

 What I built

 I architected and shipped the product end to end: host profiles, session listings, bookings and reservations, real-time chat, email notifications, refunds, and authentication.
 Payments run on Stripe Connect, handling host payouts and platform fees — including OXXO integration so players in Mexico can pay in cash at a convenience store, which matters in a market where card penetration is low.
+The funnel is instrumented end to end — bookings, conversion, cancellations, refunds, host activation — and that data steers product and monetization decisions.

 What it runs on